Skip to main content

 New York's scaffold law, Labor Law § 240(1), places strict liability on owners and general contractors when a worker suffers an elevation-related injury due to inadequate safety equipment.
 When an electrical shock causes a worker to fall from a scaffold, ladder, or elevated platform, both § 241(6) and § 240(1) may apply at the same time, which can result in additional recovery.

 New York is the only state in the country that imposes this level of strict liability for construction injuries.
-A 2022 Court of Appeals decision, Cutaia v.
-Board of Managers, addressed exactly this situation — a worker who fell after being electrocuted by exposed wiring — and confirmed that both statutes can apply together.
+In Cutaia v.
+Board of Managers (2022), the Court of Appeals considered a case where a worker fell after being electrocuted by exposed wiring and addressed whether both statutes could apply.
+The court found questions of fact remained, illustrating how these cases require careful analysis of the specific circumstances.

 Labor Law § 200 — General Duty to Provide a Safe Workplace